JuliaRobotics/IncrementalInference.jl/README.md

 Introduction
 ------------

-This work is an extension of the iSAM2 [1] work towards hybrid non-parametric [2] and parametric inference techniques.
-Inference is performed from a graphical model standpoint, where non-parametric and parametric solutions are based on belief propagation -- also known as the sum-product algorithm.
+This package implements Multi-modal iSAM and is an extension of the iSAM2 [1].
+The focus is towards hybrid non-parametric [2] and parametric inference over large factor graphs.
+Inference is performed via the Bayes tree (similar to Junction tree) where non-parametric and parametric solutions are based on belief propagation -- also known as the sum-product algorithm.

 <a href="https://vimeo.com/190052649" target="_blank"><img src="https://raw.githubusercontent.com/dehann/IncrementalInference.jl/master/doc/images/mmfgbt.gif" alt="IMAGE ALT TEXT HERE" width="480" height="320" border="10" /></a>